microsoft/dotnet-apiport/docs/BreakingChanges/098 Multiple items in a single TableLayoutPanel cell may be rearranged.md

 - [ ] Build-time break

 ### Recommended Action
 This behavior was reverted in a servicing update for the .NET Framework 4.5.
 Please update the .NET Framework 4.5, or upgrade to .NET Framework 4.5.1 or later, to fix this issue.
-Alternatively, avoid the ambiguous case of multiple items in the same TableLayourPanel cell.
+Alternatively, avoid the ambiguous case of multiple items in the same TableLayoutPanel cell.

 ### Affected APIs
 * `M:System.Windows.Forms.TableLayoutControlCollection.Add(System.Windows.Forms.Control,System.Int32,System.Int32)`